plum-umd/pasket/README.md

 - run.py -- the main script to run the tool
 - sample/ -- samples
     + android/ -- samples by running some Android apps
-        * README.md -- explaining how to use sample/android/trim.py
-        * trim.py -- a script to capture adb logcats
         * \*.txt -- a sample representing a single run
     + gui/ -- samples by running Swing apps
     + pattern/ -- samples by running examples in pattern/ folder